zeitlings/alfred-devonthink/README.md

 [^1]: Optional.
 Requires the `µBib` Workflow to be installed.
 DEVONthink will try to automatically extract DOIs from documents.
 However, this does not always succeed.
 You can help DEVONthink out by adding a custom metadata field with the identifier `DOI`. [µBib on Github](https://www.github.com/zeitlings/alfred-ubib/) (`WIP`).

 [^2]: Attention!
-Potentially replaces preconfigured data if the custom metadata identifier for *Linked Records* (`mdlinkedrecords`) is already used.
+Potentially replaces preconfigured data if the custom metadata identifier for *Linked Records* (`mdlinkedrecords`) is already in use.
 Change this value in the configuration to avoid conflicts if necessary.